Shafee21/sql-project-luke/README.md

  By counting how often each skill appears in the results, **SQL** is the most in-demand (8 times), followed by **Python** (7 times), and **Tableau** (6 times).
 Other important skills like **R**, **Snowflake**, **Pandas**, and **Excel** also show up, helping us understand which skills are most valued in these high-paying roles.

 ### 3. Skills that are most in demand
-This query shows which skills are asked for the most in job ads, helping people know what to focus on learning.
+This query shows the top 5 skills that are asked for the most in job ads, helping people know what to focus on learning.

 ![image](https://github.com/user-attachments/assets/9cf07a53-0f2d-4942-8070-27fbcdfde207)

+We can infer from the results that, While programming and data visualization tools like Python, Tableau, and Power BI play a crucial role in helping analysts turn complex data into clear insights, it's equally important not to overlook the basics.
+Foundational skills such as SQL and Excel remain essential, forming the backbone of data processing and organization.
+Together, these skills ensure that data analysts can not only interpret and present data effectively but also handle and prepare it with accuracy from the ground up.